 What are YOUR Favorite Two-Player Games?

 Games are a great way to bond as a couple or a family.
 After all, don’t they say, “The family who plays together stays together”?
 I am a firm believer that that is true, so I’m always on the lookout for new games to play.
-What are your favorites?
-Share in the comments below or over on our Facebook page!
+Share your favorites in the comments below!